Resources

 Wellness Workshops

 Getting older and staying healthy can be challenging and sometimes complex when faced with chronic conditions such as cancer, diabetes, dementia, balance, and flexibility.
 To help navigate these challenges, the state’s Area Agencies on Aging have come together to offer a variety of evidence-based workshops for older adults and caregivers taking care of loved ones facing difficulties.
-AAA On-Line Workshops January – September 2024

-They are available both in-person at Tanglewood Park or on-line through Zoom.
 Future classes will be listed here.

 Tanglewood Park – Senior Focused Campus